The X-Files: I Want to Believe: Plot

 During an FBI raid on the organ donor facility where Dacyshyn works, he escapes, leaving Bannan's severed head at the scene.
 Mulder, who accompanied Whitney on the raid, chases Dacyshyn to a building construction site.
 Whitney follows and is killed when Dacyshyn pushes her down an elevator shaft.
 Scully, seeking a resolution, asks Joe, who has not yet heard of the discovery of Bannan's head, if he senses that she is still alive, and he replies that she is.
-Discouraged but still determined, Mulder decides to investigate the incidents further.
-He drives Scully's car to Nutter's Feed Store in a small town near the abductions, as the human remains contain acepromazine, an animal tranquilizer.
-When Dacyshyn coincidentally arrives moments later, Mulder slips out and follows him.
-Dacyshyn notices him, however, and runs his car off the road.
-Mulder survives and manages to tail Dacyshyn, who exits his truck after the engine fails, to a small compound in a former barn.
+Discouraged but still determined, Mulder follows Dacyshyn, who runs his car off the road.
+Mulder survives and tails Dacyshyn, who exits his truck after the engine fails, to a small compound in a former barn.
 Mulder enters, and the commotion caused by a two-headed guard dog brings Dacyshyn out from one of the buildings.
-The compound is being used by an Eastern European medical team which has been murdering people and stealing their organs for years.
-The field where Father Joe had earlier discovered the bodies turned out to be their dumping ground.
-Mulder enters the building to find that the team has been using the organs and body parts to keep Tomczeszyn alive.
+The compound is being used by an Eastern European medical team that has been murdering people and stealing their organs for years.
+The field where Father Joe discovered the bodies was their dumping ground.
+Mulder enters the building to find that the team has used the organs and body parts to keep Tomczeszyn alive.
 At that moment, they attempt to place Tomczeszyn's head on the body of the second abducted woman.
-Mulder tries to save her from the gruesome fate, but a doctor comes from behind and injects him with a tranquilizer.
+Mulder tries to save her from the gruesome fate, but a doctor injects him with a tranquilizer.
 Helpless, Mulder is taken outside to be murdered by Dacyshyn.

 Scully, unable to reach Mulder on his cell phone, contacts her old FBI superior, Assistant Director Walter Skinner, for help.
-They trilaterate the phone's location and find Scully's wrecked car, eventually making their way through the snow to find the compound as Mulder is about to be axed by Dacyshyn.
-Scully attacks and incapacitates him, while Skinner breaks up the medical procedure before the young woman is beheaded.
+They triangulate the phone's location and find Mulder’s wrecked car, eventually making their way through the snow to find the compound as Mulder is about to be axed by Dacyshyn.
+Scully incapacitates him while Skinner stops the medical procedure before the young woman is beheaded.

 Later, Mulder is at home when Scully tells him Father Joe has died.
 It happened at the same moment, Mulder notes, that Scully disconnected the life support to Tomczeszyn's severed head.
 Somehow, he surmises, the two men's fates were linked by more than just visions.

-In a post-credits scene, Mulder and Scully head across the sea towards a tropical island in a rowboat, waving to the camera above.
+He encourages Scully to listen to her instincts in relation to Christian's treatment, and she goes ahead with his surgery.